General Guidelines

 5) Summer Piano

-In order to continue with the student’s musical development, there will be at least 4 lessons.
-In place of these lessons, piano students may attend 2 events at the Suzuki Institute at Holy Names University.
-These may include master classes, group lessons, concerts, or observations.
+In order to continue with the student’s musical development, students must take at least 4 lessons during the summer.
+In place of 2 lessons, piano students may attend summer camp.

 6) Yearly Commitment